RISKY BUSINESS: The Wizard of Oz

 Garland suffered a life-long battle with substance abuse and body-image issues that she, and others, tie directly back to her treatment as a child actor in Hollywood.
 She once famously remarked, “If I’m a legend, then why am I so lonely?”
 She died of an accidental overdose in 1969.
 She was only 47.

-Join us next time when we examine the risky business of 1930’s “Hell’s Angels.”
+Join us next time when we put on our house robes and journey back to Hogwarts to examine the risky business of “Harry Potter and the Sorcerer’s Stone.”

 Brian Smolensky is a graduate of the United States Air Force Academy and a former Air Force Full Spectrum Threat Response Officer with over 15 years of experience in film and television production.